samsmithnz/RepoGovernance/README.md

 # RepoGovernance
 [![CI/CD](https://github.com/samsmithnz/RepoGovernance/actions/workflows/workflow.yml/badge.svg)](https://github.com/samsmithnz/RepoGovernance/actions/workflows/workflow.yml)

-**RepoGovernance is a project I'm building to monitor my side-projects and ensure they are following best practices**, currently including repo settings, branch policies, actions, dependabot, and auto-versioning.
+**RepoGovernance is a project I'm building to monitor my side-projects and ensure they are following best practices**, currently including repo settings, branch policies, actions, dependabot, auto-versioning, and technical debt identification.
 It uses a number of building blocks I've built in the past:
 - [GitHubDotNet](https://github.com/samsmithnz/GitHubActionsDotNet): To codify and generate Actions and Dependabot files with .NET
 - [RepoAutomation](https://github.com/samsmithnz/RepoAutomation): To automate the creation of repos and my preferred settings
 - [SamsFeatureFlags](https://github.com/samsmithnz/SamsFeatureFlags): To use Feature Flags/Toggles on my projects